gfilicetti/gke-github-deployment/github-actions/README.md

 ### Enable IAM and Google Cloud Service Accounts

+Run this script:

 ```bash
 sh ./scripts/enable-iam.sh
 ```

+This will create a new Service Account and give it all necessary roles.

 ### Enable Workload Identity Federation

+Run this script:

 ```bash
 sh ./scripts/enable-gh-actions.sh